E-scooter suspension engineering: springs, damping, and sag setup

 Elastomer.
 Solid rubber/polyurethane block ~70 Shore A. Internal rubber damping (tan δ ≈ 0.1 for NR, ~0.3 for polyurethane) provides intrinsic damping without oil.
 Plus: zero maintenance, sealed for life.
 Minus: rate progressivity baked into geometry and not adjustable; rubber stiffens in the cold (≤0 °C) → harsh ride in winter.

 Coil-over-hydraulic.
 Industry standard for performance.
 Pre-load adjuster, hi/low-speed compression, rebound adjustment independent.
 Minus: oil seals leak over time (10 000–20 000 km life), need rebuild every 2–3 years.
-NAMI Burn-E mounts KKE shocks, originally developed for 250 cc motorcycles, which provides enough c for 60+ km/h.
+NAMI Burn-E mounts KKE shocks — per Scooter Guide, these hydraulic coil-overs were initially designed for motorcycles and only later migrated to scooters, which provides enough c for 60+ km/h.

 Air-spring + oil.
 Nonlinear spring rate (P·V = const Boyle’s law gives a progressive curve), lightweight.
 Adjustable to rider weight via PSI.
 Minus: air leaks through seals, needs weekly pressure check; “harsh top-out” if the negative chamber is worn.
 No OEM e-scooter so far, only aftermarket.